pchaitanya21/scruffy/README.md

 # scruffy
-a doggo dating site landing page skills learnt-- structured and scalable code that translates to mobile view working with color schemes working with bootstrap objects.. carousel price placeholders
+a doggo dating site landing page skills learnt--
+1.structured and scalable code that translates to mobile view 2.working with color schemes
+3.working with bootstrap objects.. a)arousel
+b)price placeholders